ericSJ-dev/Math-Calculator/README.md

 ### Instructions

-First of all, you'll need basic tools to run this project:
+First of all, you'll need some basic tools to run this project:

-* A code editor, I am currently using VS Code.
+* A code editor.
+I am currently using VS Code.
 Link: https://code.visualstudio.com/download
-* The Java Development Kit (JDK) already installed on your computer.
+* The Java Development Kit (JDK) installed on your computer.
 Link: https://www.oracle.com/co/java/technologies/downloads/#jdk24-windows

-To run the project you need to execute the `Vista.java` class located at `src/Vista.java` path in your code editor.
+To run the project, execute the `Vista.java` class located at `src/Vista.java` path in your code editor.